 The best time to eat avocado to lose weight is at brunch or lunch.
 Especially with a salad.
-Avocado significantly affects our appetite, helping us be in a caloric deficit without feeling hungry!
+Avocado significantly affects our appetite, helping us consume fewer calories without feeling hungry!

 The best time to eat avocado is at brunch

 Avocado helps overweight people lose weight, despite its high calorie content.
 Above all, avocado has a huge satiating effect.
 Mainly due to its pretty high fiber content, and its zero glycemic load.
 A whole California avocado has about 9.2g of fiber, or 32% DV (Daily Value)!

 Moreover, avocado consists of monounsaturated fatty acids which lower blood cholesterol levels, burn more body fat, and prevents the formation of belly fat.

 According to a study, just one half of a Hass avocado at lunch can keep us full for hours.
 Actually, avocado regulates satiety for up to 5 hours, increase satisfaction by 26% and decrease the desire to eat up to 40%.